axibase/atsd-use-cases/research/cbisrael-cpi/README.md

 The `label` tag describes the visualization and is used in the legend at the top of the screen, the `value` tag here contains the [`movavg`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/time-chart/) or moving average method, built in to ChartLab.
-Moving average is an aggregation of a variable number of years, set by the user as the second parameter in the brackets, with the first indicating the alias to be averaged.
+Moving average is an aggregation of a variable number of years, set by the user as the second parameter, with the first indicating the alias to be averaged.
 The resulting graph is shown below:

 ![](./images/CPI_3.1.png)